husainaloos/tnote/README.md

 ## Usage

 - `tnote --init` to initialize the note directory.
 This creates the directory `$HOME/Documents/notes`
-- `tnote --create homework` will create a note file `homework.md` in the note directory.
-- `tnote --remove homework` will remove the note file `homework.md`.
 - `tnote homework` will edit `homework.md` file.
 If the file does not exists, it will create it.
+- `tnote --remove homework` will remove the note file `homework.md`.
 - `tnote --list` will list all notes.

 (you can use `--init` or `-init`.
 The number of dashes does not matter)